Steeple Restoration & Church Repair Services in Milwaukee & Madison

 - Protective Measures

 Our steeplejack methods are a cost-effective solution to the high climbing work which accompanies church repairs.
-We have the tools and knowledge to handle any sized job, interior or exterior repairs.
+We have the tools and knowledge to handle any sized interior or exterior church repair job.

 A steeplejack is an experienced craftsman who possess specialized training to effectively and safely scale tall church towers and steeples to perform necessary repairs.
 We use non-intrusive methods, repairing and restoring churches, cathedrals and basilicas throughout Wisconsin.

 Using a rope and pulley system, similar to what you might find on an old sea ship, our steeplejacks can restore the highest tower and repair decoration atop any steeple.

 Other masonry companies may not have the experience or equipment necessary to restore a church or cathedral tower properly.
 Those attempting such repairs may use invasive, ineffective methods, increasing the cost of restoration, and producing poor results.
 Make your investment worthwhile by hiring Cornerstone Restoration for high-quality, long term restoration of any church structure.